Twirelab/laravel-router/README.md

 Our route: `GET - / - index > FirstController@index`

 **Available options for Method annotation:**
-- _uri_ - the address url for a route,
+- _uri_ - the address URL for a route,
 - _method_ - the method of a route,
 - _name_ - the name of a route,
 - _middlewares_ - the list of middlewares of a route,